geektao1024/deepseek101/data/md/gitbase-introduction.md

 ### Next.js Framework

-GitBase utilizes Next.js as its core framework, benefiting from its robust features:
+LemoBook utilizes Next.js as its core framework, benefiting from its robust features:

 - File-based routing system for easy navigation setup
 - API routes for serverless function implementation